tdeenv/tdeenv.github.io/_portfolio/portfolio-3.md

 ---

 The Muay-Thai-Trainer project is a handy Python tool for generating random Muay Thai combos to make training sessions more exciting.
+Check it out on [GitHub](https://github.com/tdeenv/Muay-Thai-Trainer).

 I wanted to learn how to make a UI for python scripts and through my research I landed on the "eel" package.The Random combinations are generated using Python's "random" package,